What can I read?

 Can I read graphic novels?

-Can I read on a Kindle or other e-reader?
+Can I read on Sora, a Kindle, or another e-reader?

 Can I listen to an audiobook?